There are those rare times nowadays when a falsehood is easily recognized for what it is, no matter who says it.

 There is NO convenient place to get a DD 214 (I had to mail away to get mine years ago) and how many forms of identification do you expect a homeless veteran to have in order to confirm his or her identity to get their DD 214?
 Laura personally found that “Front Desk Manager” to be a power-tripping, “non-essential”, female government worker who displayed very poor customer service skills, and was condescending to us as well as the male worker who initially attempted to answer my questions.
 As Bill Belichick says, “Do your job!” and people like that rude woman are one of Laura’s pet peeves.

-Again, we’re not looking for a handout.
+Again, weren’t looking for a handout.
 I would like my woman, Little Bob, as well as myself to have a secure place where we can call home.
 Not an extended stay room or the car.

 The governor of Virginia claims there are no more homeless veterans in the Commonwealth of Virginia, which means (if we take him at his word) we should be at the head of the line.
 Let’s hope we don’t fall asleep waiting.